Food and drink prohibitions: Causes

 Various religions forbid the consumption of certain types of food.
-For example, Judaism prescribes a strict set of rules, called Kashrut, regarding what may and may not be eaten, and notably forbidding the mixing of meat with dairy products.
+For example, Judaism prescribes a strict set of rules, called kashrut, regarding what may and may not be eaten, and notably forbidding the mixing of meat with dairy products.
 Islam has similar laws, dividing foods into haram (forbidden) and halal (permitted).
 Jains often follow religious directives to observe vegetarianism.
-Most Hindus do not eat beef, and some Hindus apply the concept of ahimsa (non-violence) to their diet and consider vegetarianism as ideal, and practise forms of vegetarianism.
+Some Hindus do not eat beef, and some Hindus, especially those from the upper castes, consider vegetarianism as ideal and practise forms of vegetarianism.
 In some cases, the process of preparation rather than the food itself comes under scrutiny.
 For instance, in early medieval Christianity, certain uncooked foods were of dubious status: a penitential ascribed to Bede outlined a (mild) penance for those who ate uncooked foods, and Saint Boniface wrote to Pope Zachary (in a letter preserved in the Boniface correspondence, no. 87) asking him how long bacon would have to be cured to be proper for consumption.
-The Kapu system was used in Hawaii until 1819.
+The kapu system was used in Hawaii until 1819.

 Aside from formal rules, there are cultural taboos against the consumption of some animals.
 Within a given society, some meats will be considered to be not for consumption that are outside the range of the generally accepted definition of a foodstuff.
 Novel meats, i.e. animal-derived food products not familiar to an individual or to a culture, generally provoke a disgust reaction, which may be expressed as a cultural taboo.
 For example, although dog meat is eaten, in certain circumstances, in Korea, Vietnam, and China, it is considered inappropriate as a food in virtually all Western countries.
 Likewise, horse meat is rarely eaten in the English-speaking world, although it is part of the national cuisine of countries as widespread as Kazakhstan, Japan, Italy, and France.